Tool Posts Information

 - quick-change tool posts

-A standard tool post is used in conjunction with high speed steel tooling.
+A standard tool post is used in conjunction with high-speed steel tooling.
 A standard tool post can only be used where cutting forces are kept low because they have a tendency to move around under heavy cutting pressure.
 A quick change tool post is a tool that is always kept in the holder of the machine so that the changes can be done easily.
 All quick change tool posts offer adjustable tool heights.
-A lathe tool post is a machine tool which spins a block of material when abrasive, cutting, or deformation tools are applied to the block.
+A lathe tool post is a machine tool that spins a block of material when abrasive, cutting, or deformation tools are applied to the block.
 Other tool posts are commonly available.